Skip to main content

 Lawrence Wright

-Lawrence Wright is a staff writer for The New Yorker, a playwright and a screenwriter.
-He is the bestselling author of the novel THE END OF OCTOBER and 10 books of nonfiction, including GOING CLEAR, GOD SAVE TEXAS and THE LOOMING TOWER, winner of the Pulitzer Prize.
+Lawrence Wright is a staff writer for The New Yorker, a playwright, a screenwriter, and the author of 10 books of nonfiction, including THE LOOMING TOWER, GOING CLEAR and GOD SAVE TEXAS, and the novels GOD'S FAVORITE, THE END OF OCTOBER, MR. TEXAS and THE HUMAN SCALE.
+His books have received many honors, including a Pulitzer Prize for THE LOOMING TOWER.
 He and his wife are longtime residents of Austin, Texas.

 Lawrence Wright